 3. Provide the results.tar.gz to a Support Case to have the data evaluated

 Reading the Performance Data:

-If you peruse the contents of <SPECROOT>/Performance you will see some <hostname>_1.prf, <hostname>_2.prf files, etc. - these are performance log files that display data collected from the SSperformance event 0x00010f91. if you don't see them, be sure you ran ./perfCollector9 as the Spectrum Admin.
-By themselves they are not of much use however Spectrum Support Engineers have proprietary app which can parse the data.
-These "prf" get provided by results.tar.gz and provide trending metrics on CPU, Memory, Event rate, Trap rate, Thread use and much more.
+If you review the contents of <SPECROOT>/Performance directory you will see <hostname>_1.prf, <hostname>_2.prf files, etc. - these are performance log files that provide data collected from the SSperformance event 0x00010f91.
+If you don't see them, be sure you ran ./perfCollector9 as the Spectrum install owner.
+By themselves they are not of much use however Spectrum Support Engineers have a proprietary app which can parse the data.
+These *.prf files are included in the results.tar.gz file and provide trending metrics on CPU, Memory, Event rate, Trap rate, Thread use and much more.
 In addition, starting in Spectrum 10.4.1, these views are now available in the OneClick console.